CriticalCareClub/Kompendium/Text/999-Appendix/Literatur/index.md

   > **Gastrografin** given through nasointestinal tube was more effective than enema in the treatment of FI inducing colon obstruction.
   > Gastrografin might be taken into consideration as an effective and safe therapeutic option for FI.

+🗎 Hahn 2013
+: **Guidelines for performing a comprehensive transesophageal echocardiographic examination: recommendations from the American Society of Echocardiography and the Society of Cardiovascular Anesthesiologists** by Hahn, R. T. et al.
+  Journal of the American Society of Echocardiography : official publication of the American Society of Echocardiography, 2013, 26, 921-64.
+  {download}`PDF</Literatur/Hahn2013.pdf>`.
+  DOI: 10.1016/j.echo.2013.07.009

 🗎 Hansak 2012 07
 : by Hansak, Peter, Klaus Pesenbacher, Peter Baumgartner und Haris Begovic.